 - In February 2021, a prolonged cold spell resulted in record winter peak demand for electricity and natural gas.
 In our SD & NE service territories, natural gas costs for the month of February 2021 exceeded the total cost for all of 2020. - We recorded a regulatory asset of approximately \$26 million for natural gas supply we incurred in Nebraska.
 Considering customer impacts, we proposed recovery of our costs over a two-year period.
-We expect the Nebraska Public Service Commission to issue a decision during the second quarter of 2021. - We recorded approximate \$17.8 million as a regulatory asset for supply costs incurred in our SD jurisdiction for natural gas supply costs in February.
+The Nebraska Public Service Commission issued an order allowing recovery over a two-year period, effective June 1, 2021 - We recorded approximate \$17.8 million as a regulatory asset for supply costs incurred in our SD jurisdiction for natural gas supply costs in February.
 The South Dakota Public Utilities Commission (SDPUC) issued an order allowing recovery over a one-year period, effective March 1, 2021. - In Montana, while the impact was still significant, the degree of price excursion was not as significant due to availability of Canadian gas (AECO) from the north.
 Our combination electric and gas system performed exceptionally well.
 However, energy imports during this period were critical to maintain services in Montana. - Each year we submit filings for recovery of purchased power, natural gas and property tax costs.
 The respective state commissions review these tracker filings and make cost recovery determinations based on prudency.